-Lowther's Lucero is a 2 year old, bay roan, Marsh Tacky stallion and the father of the first Marsh Tacky born on Daufuskie in decades.
+Louie, born in 2015, is a bay dun roan stallion and the father of the first Marsh Tacky foals born on Daufuskie in decades.
 He is sired by Hershey.